People

 Profile

-I'm a PhD student in the School of Healthcare, and my PhD aims to develop a tool to support people in preventing the development of severe antipsychotic-induced metabolic syndrome in those at high-risk of developing the condition.
-My research focuses on identifying the behavioural determinants of developing antipsychotic-induced metabolic syndrome using a mixed method approach.
+I'm a PhD student in the School of Medical Sciences, and my PhD aims to identify the behavioural determinants of developing antipsychotic-induced metabolic syndrome using qualitative methods, to support people in preventing the development of severe antipsychotic-induced metabolic syndrome in those at high-risk of developing the condition.
 Previous experience on research projects includes using a qualitative approach using semi-structured interviews and using interpretative phenomenological analysis.

-My research interests include psychology, severe mental illness, behaviour, interventions, qualitative research methods, and reducing healthcare inequalities.
+My research interests include psychology, severe mental illness, behaviour, qualitative research methods, and reducing healthcare inequalities.

 Research